awslabs/damo/USAGE.md

 depend on DAMON debugfs interface and cannot use sysfs interface, report your usecase to sj@kernel.org, damon@lists.linux.dev and linux-mm@kvack.org.

-For debugfs, you can do the mounting manually as below:

-    # mount -t debugfs none /sys/kernel/debug/

-or append below line to your ``/etc/fstab`` file so that your system can automatically mount debugfs from next booting:

-    debugfs /sys/kernel/debug debugfs defaults 0 0

 Install
 -------